stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 Fuel 5.0 and later can deploy a Mirantis OpenStack environment that boots and manages virtual machines in VMware vSphere.
-VMware provides a vCenter driver for OpenStack that enables the Nova-compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
+VMware provides a vCenter driver for OpenStack that enables the nova-compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
-If your vCenter manages multiple ESX host clusters, Fuel 5.1 allows you to specify several or all clusters for a single OpenStack environment, so that one Nova-compute service manages multiple ESX host clusters via single vCenter server.
+If your vCenter manages multiple ESX host clusters, Fuel 5.1 allows you to specify several or all clusters for a single OpenStack environment, so that one nova-compute service manages multiple ESX host clusters via single vCenter server.

-.. note:: In 5.x environments that use vCenter as the hypervisor, the Nova-compute service runs only on Controller nodes.
+.. note:: In 5.x environments that use vCenter as the hypervisor, the nova-compute service runs only on Controller nodes.

-   In future Fuel releases, the plan is to change the relation between a Nova-compute service and an ESX host cluster from one-to-many to one-to-one.
+   In 6.0 Fuel release, the relation between a nova-compute service and an ESXi host cluster is changed from one-to-many to one-to-one (so-called 1-1 mapping).
-   In other words, to manage multiple ESX host clusters, you will need to run multiple Nova-compute services.
+   In other words, to manage multiple ESXi host clusters, you now need to run multiple nova-compute services.

 The vCenter driver makes management convenient from both the OpenStack Dashboard (:ref:`horizon-term`)